AbdBarho/ReRecall/README.md

 ### Requirements

 You need a modern python version and a docker installation with GPU support, the `docker-compose.yml` file is configured for nvidia gpus.
-I don't own any other GPU so I can't test it with other brands.
-Feel free to play around with it.

 I have ran this on a Windows 10 with a GTX 1060.
 No part of the code is os-specific so it should work fine on other systems.
+Feel free to play around.

 ### Setup